Fit for the Future: An Urgent Imperative for Board Leadership

 - Increased internal and external transparency about the workings of the board

-- More rigorous accountability for board and individual-director performance
+- More rigorous accountability for the board and individual-director performance

 The 2019 NACD Blue Ribbon Commission